iCalcify

 What is a Calorie Calculator?

 A calorie calculator estimates your daily calorie needs by calculating your Basal Metabolic Rate (BMR) — the calories your body burns at rest — and then adjusting it based on your activity level to determine your Total Daily Energy Expenditure (TDEE).
+Whether you want to lose weight, maintain your current weight, or build muscle, knowing your TDEE is the foundation of any effective nutrition plan.

 BMR & TDEE Formulas